manuhalapeth/Knaq-Signal-Analysis/README.md

 # Take Home Exercise: IOT Device Signal Analysis

-This was a take-home exercise.
-The task was to analyze a raw 3-axis accelerometer log from an IoT device and extract meaningful signal from a pretty messy dataset: 52.66 million samples, 18 hours, 800 Hz, and no preprocessing.
+This was a take home exercise.
+The task was to analyze a raw 3 axis accelerometer log from an IoT device and extract meaningful signal from a pretty messy dataset: 52.66 million samples, 18 hours, 800 Hz, and no preprocessing.

-The write-up is in [`ManuHalapeth_Knaq_TakeHome.pdf`](./ManuHalapeth_Knaq_TakeHome.pdf).
+The write up is in [`ManuHalapeth_Knaq_TakeHome.pdf`](./ManuHalapeth_Knaq_TakeHome.pdf).
 The report goes through every decision, what alternatives I considered, and what the tradeoffs were.

----

 ## Key Findings

 **Data Quality**
-- 6,479 corrupt rows identified and categorized (0.012% of dataset) — handled with explicit justification, not silently dropped
+- 6,479 corrupt rows identified and categorized (0.012% of dataset).
+Handled with explicit justification, not silently dropped.
-- 4.5% of timestamps were duplicated or out-of-order — root cause traced to firmware using a software polling loop instead of a hardware interrupt
+- 4.5% of timestamps were duplicated or out of order.
+Root cause traced to firmware using a software polling loop instead of a hardware interrupt.
-- 44.5% clock jitter as a result; documented and accounted for throughout the analysis
+- 44.5% clock jitter as a result, documented and accounted for throughout the analysis.

 **Signal Characterization**
-- Recovered sensor orientation purely from the long-run axis means — no ground truth required
+- Recovered sensor orientation purely from the long run axis means.
+No ground truth required.
-- Recovered gravity magnitude with **0.146% error**
+- Recovered gravity magnitude with **0.146% error**.
-- Z axis carries essentially zero gravity load → it is 100% dynamics, so it can feed an event detector directly with no compensation
+- Z axis carries essentially zero gravity load, so it is 100% dynamics and can feed an event detector directly with no compensation.

 **Anomaly Detection**
-- Built a two-scale detector: fine-grained 1-second Z-score (5σ threshold) + coarse 60-second rolling MAD (4σ threshold)
+- Built a two scale detector: fine grained 1 second Z score (5 sigma threshold) and coarse 60 second rolling MAD (4 sigma threshold).
-- Used MAD instead of rolling std because outliers inflate std and mask adjacent anomalies — exactly the circular failure you want to avoid
+- Used MAD instead of rolling std because outliers inflate std and mask adjacent anomalies.
+That is exactly the circular failure you want to avoid.
-- Detected **6,019 transient events** across the full 18-hour session; top 10 characterized with individual narratives
+- Detected **6,019 transient events** across the full 18 hour session.
+Top 10 characterized with individual narratives.
-- Most interesting result: a **3g impact** occurred during the quietest hour of the session — any window-based intensity metric would have missed it entirely
+- Most interesting result: a **3g impact** occurred during the quietest hour of the session.
+Any window based intensity metric would have missed it entirely.

 ---